Larney11/OAC_Workshop/Lab2.md

 <div style="text-align:center"><img src="./images/lab2_image5.png" /></div>

 Furthermore, it is possible to add analytics tools as a trend, reference and forecast line for example.
 In our canvas, we will use a trend line.

-After selecting the analytics button by directly drag the trend line over the interested chart it will automatically generate the linear trend line.
+Click the _**analytics**_ button and then directly drag the trend line over the interested chart it will automatically generate the linear trend line.

 <div style="text-align:center"><img src="./images/lab2_image6.png" /></div>